Travel Guidance

 If You Need Travel Assistance

-Before travel, visit the UCSF Risk Management Travel webpage for information on the travel benefits available through Chubb-AXA for UC-related business travel (e.g., rotations, research, meetings, consultancies, conferences, etc.).
+Before travel, visit the UCSF Risk Advisory Travel webpage for information on the travel benefits available through Chubb-AXA for UC-related business travel (e.g., rotations, research, meetings, consultancies, conferences, etc.).

 During travel, country borders may close, and flights may be limited.
 If you face challenges when attempting to obtain flights to the U.S., read the following guidance: